 People with more education tend to be problem-solvers.
 That is what their years of education train them to do.
 In addition, their jobs probably reinforce this way of thinking.

 If you’re not problem-solving oriented, don’t worry.
 You can train yourself to worry less.
 We’ll discuss that soon.

-Step 2: Identify Obstacles to Living in the Moment
+2. Identify Obstacles to Living in the Moment

 Many busy people have a racing mind that never seems to slow down.
 Their mind gets so agitated from too much sensory stimulation.

-Unpleasant Situations and Troublesome Past
+Unpleasant Situations and a Troublesome Past

-None of us want to be in unpleasant situations, or remember those of the past.
+None of us want to be in unpleasant situations or remember those of the past.
 They can bring up painful emotions, which we don’t want to feel.

-By doing whatever we can to avoid them, and we can avoid them by taking our mind to another place and time where things are more pleasant.
+So, how do most people cope with painful emotions?
+By doing whatever we can to avoid them, we can take our mind to another place and time where things are more pleasant.